East Coast:(800) 451-4854 West Coast:(800) 452-2663

 States that do not require public adjuster licensure at all, such as Alabama, Alaska, and South Dakota, have no bond requirement.
 If you operate in multiple states, you may need separate bonds for each one.

-Here are some of the most common public adjuster bond amounts by state:
+Here are the most common bond amounts by state:

 Florida: $50,000